Avoid the News

 I don’t see a single idea in the way that most media outlets deliver and social media dissects climate news.

-What I am acutely aware of is how parochial and bullish the media is when it comes to defining the climate narrative and lingo.
+What I am acutely aware of is how parochial and bullish the mainstream media is when it comes to defining the climate narrative and lingo.
 You are allowed, nay encouraged and celebrated for being a climate optimist.
 Extra points for being stubborn about it.
-But should anyone venture into the unchartered emotional domain existing between climate optimism and pessimism (whatever that is), you will be publicly charged and shamed for inciting mass panic.
+But should anyone venture into the unchartered emotional domain existing between climate optimism and pessimism (reality), you will be publicly charged and shamed for inciting mass panic.

 Reality is hard to stomach and even harder to live with, but we can’t wish or shame it away without compromising and stunting ourselves in the process.
 The public will have better luck dealing with real-world problems if we approach them rooted in reality.

 No 4 -The Social Media Recycle